plumpNation/canvas-sketch-util-types/README.md

 ## To install

+Choose one of the methods below, based on preference or trial and error.

 ### DefinitelyTyped alias (@types)

-Add an entry for `"@types/canvas-sketch-util": "canvas-sketch-util-types"` in your package.json file and run the install with pnpm/yarn/npm.
+Add an entry for `"@types/canvas-sketch-util": "npm:canvas-sketch-util-types"` in your package.json file and run the install with pnpm/yarn/npm.

 ### Paths in tsconfig.json